Motion#

 The Set Motor Max Torque block is used to set the strength of the EXP Smart Motor or motor group.
 This block accepts a range of 0% to 100%.

-This is a non-blocking command and allows any subsequent commands to execute without delay.
+This is a non-waiting command and allows any subsequent commands to execute without delay.

 Select which motor or motor group to use.